 Core Training Modules

-• Legal Requirements - Understanding your rights and employer obligations under Irish law
+• Legal context - Your rights and your employer's duties under Irish health and safety law

 Online vs Classroom First Aid Training